Norton Secure VPN arvostelu: Asiantuntijan tiivistelmä

 Then, he used Auto-select region and was connected to a server in Ohio.
 He had a decrease in speed of 14%, and his online activities were barely affected.
 Netflix TV shows and movies started immediately and websites loaded right away.

 When my colleague connected to a server in Spain, his speed dropped by a staggering 88%.
-However, Netflix content began instantly, websites loaded without any delay, and there was no freezing or glitches during multiple Zoom calls.
+However, HD videos began instantly, websites loaded without any delay, and there was no freezing or glitches during multiple Zoom calls.

 Overall, Norton Secure VPN has very fast speeds on local servers, but I experienced noticeable slowdowns while streaming, gaming, and browsing on very distant servers.
 That said, my VoIP calls were smooth on all locations.